enableuc/open-source-models/README.md

 # Enable UC - Student Organization at the University of Cincinnati
 ### EnableUC is a volunteer student organization founded at the University of Cincinnati that utilizes 3D printing to bridge the gap between engineering and medicine.
+By providing resources and promoting educational outreach, we enable students to design, build, and implement solutions that directly benefit patients with disabilities.
+In cases ranging from pediatric prosthetics to assistive devices for traumatic brain injury, we provide functional and cost effective devices that enable patients to overcome disabilities- all for free